sriram-jeganathan/C/BASICS.md

 ### Goto Statement
 The `goto` statement is used to transfer control unconditionally to a labeled statement within the same function.
 It allows the program to jump to a specific part of the code, bypassing normal control flow.
-However, its use is generally discouraged as it can make code harder to read and maintain.
 ```
 #include <stdio.h>